0xn3va/cheat-sheets/Web Application/Server Side Request Forgery/README.md

 Create several sessions and try to download heavy files exploiting the SSRF from the sessions.

-# Request Splitting
+# Request splitting

 {% embed url="https://www.rfk.id.au/blog/entry/security-bugs-ssrf-via-request-splitting/" %}

-# Referer Header
+# Referer header

 Some applications employ server-side analytics software that tracks visitors.
 This software often logs the Referer header in requests, since this is of particular interest for tracking incoming links.
 Often the analytics software will actually visit any third-party URL that appears in the Referer header.
 This is typically done to analyze the contents of referring sites, including the anchor text that is used in the incoming links.
 As a result, the Referer header often represents fruitful attack surface for SSRF vulnerabilities.